projectara/greybus-spec/source/device_class/camera.rst

 * The Image Processing Operations, which control all the Camera Module image capture and processing algorithms and their parameters.
-  Currently, the only defined Image Processing Operation is the Capture Operation.
+  Currently, the only defined image processing Operation is the :ref:`Greybus Camera Management Capture Operation <camera-capture-streams-operation>`.

 Camera Modules shall implement all the Operations defined in this specification.